 - Clients who change their mind

 - Vendors who aren’t always reliable

 - Mix that can vary wildly and moving constraints

 - Employees who do not always have the right skill and whose discipline is lacking

 - Data that is not readily available nor accurate nor communicated

 - And, communication between silos that is difficult

 In addition to these 9 Challenges, custom job shops and machine shops have struggled with implementing the traditional Lean and Theory of Constraints DBR / SDBR (Drum Buffer Rope / Simplified Drum Buffer Rope) solutions you read about in The Goal.
-This struggle was caused by 2 main issues 1) in these high complex/custom environments the constraint can move day-to-day or week-to-week; and 2) the starting condition of this type of environment IS much different.
+Algorithms and various software have also proven to require constant rescheduling.
+These struggles are caused by 2 main issues 1) in these high complex/custom environments the constraint can move day-to-day or week-to-week; and 2) the starting condition of this type of environment IS much different.